mmccoyd/hillside/hillside46/README.md

 * Optional factory parts soldering except for the switches, MCU, TRRS, LEDs and battery switch.
 * Fab with PCBA is $9 per keyboard for five keyboards, plus shipping.
   Or $12 each for two keyboards, if the diodes etc are on the left's top side and the right's bottom side.
-* Two spots for one encoder per side at either: upper or tucked thumb
+* Encoder: Two spots for one per side at either: upper or tucked thumb
 * Reversible 100 x 143mm PCB
 * Optional hotswap with Mill-Max switch sockets (not part of PCBA)